vercel/next.js/examples/api-routes/README.md

 # Basic API routes example

-Next.js ships with [API routes](https://nextjs.org/docs/api-routes/introduction) which provides an easy solution to build your own `API`.
-This example shows how to create multiple `API` endpoints with serverless functions, which can execute independently.
+Next.js ships with [API routes](https://nextjs.org/docs/api-routes/introduction) which provides a solution to build your own `API`.
+This example shows how to create multiple `API` endpoints with serverless functions, which can User independently.

 ## Preview